noah-hein/noah-hein/README.md

 ### Hi there, I'm Noah 👋

-- 🏢 Software Developer for The Ohio State University
 - 🔭 I like to mess around with distributed computing, HPC, Kubernetes, and machine learning